 earth.
 Contact with a live wire, grounded surface, or malfunctioning electrical

-equipment can cause this through the body.
-This can likely cause cardiac
+equipment can cause an electrical shock through the body.
+This phenomenon can likely cause cardiac

 arrest, contraction in muscles, and even death in extreme situations.